dodgymike/hackrf-wiki/What-are-you-working-on?.md

 The draft/proposal will be in github.com/TitanMKD/hackrf and github.com/TitanMKD/libopencm3.
 * Modify the actual project to use libopencm3
 * Add SCU PinMux function.
-   * Configure all GPIO with SCU PinMux function in JellyBean Init Code.
+   * Configure all GPIO with SCU PinMux function in JellyBean Init Code => In progress
-   * To use
 * Special Linker + Startup to Copy Code from SPIFI to SRAM at Boot and execute code in SRAM
-   * Modify Linker Script with section for .text Start section.
-   * Modify startup to copy .text to SRAM.
-   * Done see blinky_SPIFI_SRAM: Wait Feedback, maybe add more than 128KB SRAM, but will need some configuration because other segment are not accessible by default.
+   * Done see blinky_SPIFI_SRAM: Wait Feedback.
+   * To be added in libopencm3.
 * Driver SSP, SPI and USART (libopencm3).

 # willcode4: